MCP server

 4. Block immediately if supplyChainCompromised is true.

-5. If outsideCoverage is true, state explicitly that the risk is UNKNOWN — do not treat it as safe.
+5. If outsideCoverage is true, state explicitly that the risk is UNKNOWN.
+Do not treat it as safe.

 6. If patchAvailable is true, include fixedVersion in your recommendation.